divelab/AIRS/OpenDFT/QHBench/QH9/README.md

 * pyscf (2.2.1)
 * hydra-core (1.1.2)

-Meanwhile, we provide the installation file. `sh install.sh`.
+Meanwhile, we provide the installation file, and you can build the environment by `sh install.sh`.

 ## Dataset Usage